egaudrain/VTServer/docs/_sources/vt_modules.rst.txt

 ^^^^^

 The module will look through the provided ``files`` to generate the output.
-As much as possible, it will try to not reuse a file, but will loop through the list if necessary.
+As much as possible, it will try to not reuse a file, but will recycle the list if necessary.

+If the module is first in the stack, the filenames provided in ``files`` (or ``shell_pattern``, or ``re_pattern``) are relative to the folder specified in the ``file`` field of the query.
+Make sure that the folder name ends with a `/`.

+However, note that if the module is not used at the top of the stack, but lower, there may be unexpected results as the folder will be the cache folder of the previous module.

 The list will be shuffled randomly based on the ``seed`` parameter.